avishekdutta14/iMAGine/README.md

 # iMAGine - ***i***n silico ***M***et***AG***enomics pipel***ine*** (BETA)

 **iMAGine** is a metagenomic workflow which includes filtering, assembling, and binning.
+**iMAGine-G** is a genomic workflow which includes filtering, assembling, taxonomic identification, and gene calling.

 This workflow includes the following tools which are needed to be installed in the system.